From 3 hours to 7 minutes per HA pair: Time Saved by Automating Certificate Management

 20210518-preparing-your-organization-for-the-future-of-digital-privacy-website-v01

-A blog series that shines a spotlight on real-world moments where network engineers use BackBox security-centric automation to save their organizations from costly downtime and surprises.
+This blog series spotlights real-world moments in which network engineers use BackBox security-centric automation to save their organizations from costly downtime and surprises.

 Synopsis

 All firewall vendors require that their customers keep their certificates up to date.
-It’s a mandatory but time-consuming and tedious administrative task that’s error-prone and usually happens at an inconvenient time, making it ideally suited to be solved with automation.
-Here, we use a recent real-world example with Palo Alto to demonstrate what can happen without the benefit of automation and the value automation delivers.
+This mandatory but time-consuming and tedious administrative task is error-prone and usually occurs at an inconvenient time, making it ideally suited to automation.
+Here, we use a real-world example with Palo Alto to demonstrate what can happen without automation and the value it delivers.

-Using the BackBox Network Automation Platform, customers were able to save hundreds of hours of tedious overtime work by tracking and updating certificates proactively and well in advance of the deadline.
+By utilizing the BackBox Network Cyber Resilience Platform, customers saved hundreds of hours of tedious overtime work by proactively tracking and updating certificates before the deadline.

 Problem